Low

 Pollen levels in Denver are currently low.
 Most people should not experience allergy symptoms from pollen.

-Tomorrow's pollen forecast for Denver is expected to be about the same, with mild pollen conditions.
+Tomorrow's pollen forecast for Denver is expected to be about the same, with low pollen conditions.

-Grass pollen is the highest supported pollen type in Denver today.
-Grass pollen is low.
+Weed pollen is the highest supported pollen type in Denver today.
+Weed pollen is very high.

-Tomorrow's pollen forecast for Denver is expected to be about the same, with mild pollen conditions.
+Tomorrow's pollen forecast for Denver is expected to be about the same, with low pollen conditions.

 Denver's high-altitude, semi-arid climate along the Front Range creates a distinct and often intense allergy profile, with dry winds from the plains and mountains capable of carrying pollen over long distances and prolonging exposure.